ffbsoffa/TapeXPlayer/README.md

 ```

 ### Important Notes
 - TapeXPlayer creates low-res cached versions of the video to ensure smooth playback and seeking.
 The cache is saved at the following path: `/Users/<username>/Library/Caches/TapeXPlayer`.
 Make sure there is enough free space on the disk to store the cache.
+The number of cached files is limited to 3.

 ### Controls:
 - **Spacebar** — Play/Pause.